 - Spreadsheets, word processing documents, and database software stored on a company server or computer’s hard drive

-- Cloud-based employee database software
+- Cloud-based employee management software

-Why Is an Employee Database Necessary?
+Why Is Employee Management Software Necessary?

 What Should Be Included in an Employee Database?